O2-CH4/O2-CH4.github.io/_pages/about.md

 I am a Canadian AI graduate student finishing my second M.Sc. in Computer Science at the [Mila – Quebec AI Institute](https://mila.quebec/en).
 My master’s research focused on representation learning for deep reinforcement learning with [Pablo Samuel Castro](https://mila.quebec/en/directory/pablo-samuel-castro) as my advisor, with whom I co-authored a [survey](https://arxiv.org/pdf/2506.17518) published in *TMLR*.
 Separately from my master’s work, I additionally collaborate with Aaron Courville, Hugo Larochelle, Juan Duque, and other Mila researchers on multi-agent reinforcement learning in social-dilemma settings, for example through opponent-shaping methods.
 Our [first work](https://openreview.net/pdf?id=ex93RVyP5r) in this direction studies cooperation and stability in social-dilemma settings under climate and economic constraints.

 On the industry side, I had the chance this year to be involved in deep learning and reinforcement learning projects for engineering R&D at Bombardier Aerospace and Bentley Systems.
-At Bombardier, I developed AI/data pipelines for flight-test data to train DNNs for indirect airspeed estimation and performance modeling.
-At Bentley, I worked on exploring ways to apply deep reinforcement learning to their specific problem of automated civil asset labeling on engineering drawings.
-Overall, I’m grateful for these opportunities, which showed me both the challenges and potential of large-scale AI and automation adoption across engineering tasks in the design cycle.

 ---